nimsandu/spicetify-bloom/README.md

 ## Customization

-Currently, the only available color scheme is: `dark`, apply it using the following commands:
+The available color schemes are: `light` and `dark`.
+Apply one using the following commands:
 ```
-spicetify config color_scheme dark
+spicetify config color_scheme <color scheme>
 spicetify apply
 ```